 I was diagnosed as nearsighted in junior high school, and was wearing glasses by the time I entered high school.
 At some point as a college undergraduate, I got tired of them, so I just stopped wearing them.
 I never used glasses again until about 12 years ago.
 I use them only for distance, such as when I am driving.

 Yes, I guess it is.
 People with me say, “Do you have contact lenses, how can you read such small print?”
-I can read telephone directories, all sorts of things.
+I can read labels, menus, all sorts of things.
 I guess it is considered unusual.